(The testimony has been transcribed in the same way that Serafín gave it, with his own peculiar way of speaking)

 The incident with the athlete is the following:

 “On one occasion, a young man who was a good athlete arrived and said, ‘No one can beat me running.
 No girl can beat me.’
 One of the girls had an ecstasy and set off running, and this young man ran after her.
 It was clear that the Blessed Virgin wasn’t trying to outrun him in the race, but at one point the girl was running so fast toward the wall of a house that he thought, ‘If this is not from God, this girl will kill herself running into that wall.’
-He had slow down, but the girl continued running without stopping until she reached the wall.
+He had to slow down, but the girl continued running without stopping until she reached the wall.
 She then stopped in an instant.
 She said to the Blessed Virgin, ‘Oh, it is so he will believe!’
 The young man heard this and believed, because it was not humanly possible to stop in an instant at that speed.”

 As a general rule, I did not ask about the ecstasies in the house.
 Other people did, but as a rule, I didn't.
 “What did you see?
 Tell me this or that, what did the Virgin tell you?”
 No, I didn’t ask any of that.
-The village hasn’t responded to the messages, it is actually the opposite, or at least exteriorly it seems like so.
+The village hasn’t responded to the Messages, it is actually the opposite, or at least exteriorly it seems so.
 Interiorly, we cannot know if each person has responded.
 The Messages were perhaps lived out more before the Apparitions than they are today.
 I believe that the Miracle is going to occur.
 I am sure that it is going to happen.
 I studied Conchita’s reactions at home without asking her anything.
 I saw that they didn’t come from her, and she wasn’t sick either because the doctors had already ruled that out.
 [Everything] could not have come from her, it was impossible.
 She couldn’t make all of that up.
 I know how smart she was during those years as a child, and I observed her carefully.
 Some people came who said that she could be sick—it could be this, or it could be that.
 I thought about all of this, but I could see that it was something from God.
 I based things on everything I saw and heard, and how everything developed.
-I listened to everything that was said, “It could be this or that, it could be a sickness”; I observed all of the different possibilities, and I realized that they were mistaken, and I could see better than ever that everything was from God.
+I listened to everything that was said, “It could be this or that; it could be a sickness.”
+I observed all of the different possibilities, and I realized that they were mistaken, and I could see better than ever that everything was from God.
 I thought, “It is the work of God.
 I believe in God.”
-The Blessed Virgin can show herself at any time, for me that's the way it is, and that is what I believe.
+The Blessed Virgin can show herself at any time, for me, that's the way it is, and that is what I believe.

 I believe that the majority of people in the village do not believe that the Miracle will come.
 You cannot know what is going on inside each person, but in general they do not believe that the Miracle will come.
 However, the majority of people do think that it wasn’t the girls who did all this, but that it was God and the Blessed Virgin.
 At that time, during the apparitions, the people believed.
 When the Miracle of the visible Communion happened, I think that they did believe, at least then.
-Many people who came then, believed that it was from God.
+Many people who came at that time, believed that it was from God.

 There were many priests who believed, but there were also many who didn’t believe.
 The Bishop’s office has worked more to prove that it was nothing.
 All this made many people stop believing that the Miracle is going to happen.
 You have to think that it was a work of God and that the Miracle is going to come as it was said.
 In those days, people used to believe in what the Church has always taught us, and the Messages confirm what the Church has taught us: to visit the Blessed Sacrament, to be good, to make sacrifices, and to meditate on the Lord's Passion.
 I remember that when [the girls] would go to the cemetery and the gate was closed, they would put the Cross between the bars of the gate so that it could be kissed.
 When cars began to come, they would also make the Sign of the Cross over them with the Crucifix.
 Before the apparitions, the majority of people who were in the winter stables used to make an effort to go to Mass.
 This is not true today.
 That is to say that if they have to miss Mass, they miss it, and when it’s time to go to Mass, if they have to go up to the hills instead, they go up.
 Today, the people are colder towards religion than they were before the apparitions.
 During the apparitions, there were people who did not go to Mass and that started to go again.